stackblitz/webcontainer-docs/docs/tutorial/7-add-interactivity.md

 ![The browser window is now wide and the line is resized](./images/24-line-resizes.png)

-To see the end product, check [this demo](https://stackblitz.com/edit/stackblitz-webcontainer-api-starter-with-terminal?file=main.js).
+And - that's it!
+You have a fully working terminal 🥳 To see the end product, check [this demo](https://stackblitz.com/edit/stackblitz-webcontainer-api-starter-with-terminal?file=main.js).

 ## Next steps